 On the ship we have a number of automatic pumps and sensors which go on and off at all times of the day and night.
 For example bilge pumps or grey water pumps (for waste water) might be turned on in the middle of the night when the entire ship is otherwise quiet.
 Bilge sensors will be beeping to tell us that we need to pump them out.
 Do not be alarmed.
 As soon as you get on board we will have a safety briefing and we will tell you what to expect and what to watch out for.

-Meals are cooked onboard and served at breakfast 8.30am- 10am, lunch 12pm – 3pm and dinner 8pm onwards.
+Meals are cooked on board and served at breakfast 8.30am- 10am, lunch 12pm – 3pm and dinner 8pm onwards.
 There is unlimited tea and coffee available between the meals 24hr.

-It is illegal and forbidden to drink alcohol at sea when sailing.
-It is against the JDL rules to bring your own alcohol onboard.
-When sailing with adults we have in our on board bar a selection of local beer, wine and rum, gin, whisky which you can buy at cost prices.
-Our staff can refuse to serve alcohol when at sea and for all other reasons.
+It is against our rules to bring your own alcohol onboard.
+We have in our on board bar a selection of local beer, wine and rum, gin, whisky which you can buy at very low prices.
+Our staff can refuse to serve alcohol for various reasons.
 Captain’s decision is final.

 You will be welcomed by the captain (or a senior crew member) and you will be shown to your cabin.
 We have single and double bunks, 1900mm-1950mm long with either two or four bunks in each cabin.
 Bedding consists of a bed sheet, pillow and duvet and there are various thicknesses of blankets and additional pillows to make your stay comfortable.
 You will be given a towell and shown how to use the toilets, showers and hot water.
 A safety briefing will be given each time even if you have stayed with us before.
 Please listen to the instructions and take them seriously.
 We make these rules for your safety and for the safety of other guests.

-Even when coming to the warm Canary Islands the nights can be cold at sea.
-As we will be sailing during the night and staying for star gazing in secluded bays you are advised to bring a warm fleece, windproof coverall and a hat.
-Yes, a hat!
-Even if you are lucky with the weather and you don’t need it you will be better safe than sorry.
+Even when coming to the warm Canary Islands the nights can be cool.
+As we will be spending lots of time outside during the night and staying on the deck, you are advised to bring a warm jumper or a scarf.
 As with everything from toothbrushes to warm fleeces, we have a selection of warm clothing on board so if you forget something, you don’t need to worry -we will look after you.

 Shoes – what to bring

 Definitely bring soft comfortable shoes for walking on the deck or you can simply walk bare feet.
 During certain months of the year we might ask you to walk across a detergent-soaked mat so that you can clean your soles to stop any bug infestations and to prevent bringing eggs on board.
-Do not bring your best shoes as the ship is not a catwalk and you will be better off being comfortable rather than fashionable … high heels are definitely forbidden!
+Do not bring your best shoes as the ship is not a catwalk and you will be better off being comfortable rather than fashionable … high/sharp ended heels are definitely forbidden!

 Do I have to take my shoes off?

 Most of the time you can wear your shoes on deck, or you can go barefoot.
-The crew all do in the port but you will notice that everybody puts their shoes on when sailing to avoid stubbing their toes when the ship is rocking on the waves.
+The crew all do in the port.
 Sometimes you might be asked to take your shoes off and leave them in a basket before climbing aboard the ship to stop bringing unwanted insect eggs onto the deck.

 How to get to the marina